 - Shinji was born shortly after the pair got married.
 At that time, Yui and Gendo worked for Gehirn, which was a parent organization to Nerv.

-- Yui Ikari died mysteriously during a test of Unit 01.
-After this event, Shinji was sent to live with a teacher, and Gendo became very cold and distant to everyone, but especially to Shinji.
+- Yui Ikari died during a test of Unit 01.
+After this, Shinji was sent to live with a teacher, and Gendo became very cold and distant to everyone, but especially to Shinji.

-- After Yui's death, Gendo has an affair with lady scientist Naoko Akagi, but she commits suicide when Rei (at that time a child) torments her by saying cruel things like "the old hag is useless", which she says she is repeating from Gendo.
+- After Yui's death, Gendo had an affair with lady scientist Naoko Akagi, but she commited suicide when Rei (at that time a child) tormented her, saying cruel things like "the old hag is useless", which she said she was repeating from Gendo.

-- Later, Gendo becomes romantically involved with Naoko's daughter Ritsuko, who is also a brilliant scientist.
+- Later, Gendo was romantically involved with Naoko's daughter Ritsuko, who is also a brilliant scientist.
 Ritsuko takes up her mother's position at Nerv, working mainly on the computer aspects of the organization.
-Ritsuko develops an increasingly strong attraction to Gendo, and it's made deliberately ambiguous whether or not he returns her feelings (more on this later).
+Ritsuko develops an increasingly strong attraction to Gendo, and it's ambiguous whether or not he returns her feelings (more on this later).
 Ritsuko knows more secrets about Nerv than anyone there, except for Gendo himself.

-- He clones Rei Ayanami, who contains DNA from Yui Ikari and DNA from the otherworldly being called Lilith.
+- He created Rei Ayanami, who contains DNA from Yui Ikari and DNA from the otherworldly being called Lilith.
 He uses Rei as a pilot, and has many Rei Ayanami clone "backups".
 But he seems to care for her very deeply, as evidenced by him burning his hands to rescue her during a test malfunction.

-- In the movie End of Evangelion, Nerv is invaded by SEELE's forces, and Gendo tries to use Rei to initiate Third Impact by contacting her flesh with his hand containing Adam in embryonic form (it makes sense in context?).
-Rei refuses to be used by Gendo, asserting her free will, and chooses to be more loyal to Shinji instead.
-However, this still means Third Impact gets initiated, but instead by her chosen union with Shinji, rather than a forced union with Gendo.
+- In the movie End of Evangelion, Nerv was invaded by SEELE's forces, and Gendo tried to use Rei to initiate Third Impact by contacting her flesh with his hand, which contains Adam in embryonic form.
+Rei refused to be used by Gendo, asserting her free will, and chose Shinji instead.
+This still means Third Impact was initiated, but instead by her chosen union with Shinji, rather than a forced union with Gendo.
 Uh... you go girl?

-- When Gendo dies in Third Impact, he sees Yui, and expresses sorrowful regret for his actions in life.
+- Gendo died in Third Impact.
+Before dying, he saw Yui, and expressed regret for his actions in life.